nickfargo/omicron/README.md

 Zcore **(“Z”)** is a small JavaScript library of core functions and tools that assist with:

-* General tasks: safe typing, functional iteration, etc.
+* Object manipulation and differential operations
 * Prototypal inheritance
-* Object manipulation and differential operations
+* Selected general tasks: safe typing, functional iteration, etc.